|Nutrition Facts (per serving)|

-In a bowl, whisk eggs and mix with cabbage, carrot, and onion.
+In a bowl, whisk the eggs; add the cabbage, carrot, and onion, and mix together.

-Separate egg into two portions and place on two pieces of toast.
+Separate the egg into two portions and place each on a piece of toast.

 Top each with ketchup and a liberal dusting of brown sugar.

 Top with the remaining slices of bread and cut each sandwich in half.